unifiedstreaming/fmp4-ingest/ingest_spec.md

 11. The segments of the tracks containing Timed Text, Images, Captions and Sub-titles MAY use the bit-rate box to signal bit-rate of the track.
 ## Formatting Requirements for Timed Meta-Data Ingest relating to ad markers, program events and program information

-This section discusses the specific formatting requirements for ingest of timed meta-data related to events and markers for add insertion.
+This section discusses the specific formatting requirements for ingest of timed meta-data related to events and markers for ad- insertion.
 When delivering a live streaming presentation with a rich client experience, often it is necessary to transmit time-synced events, meta-data or other signals in-band with the main media data.
-An example of this are opportunities for dynamic live ad insertion signalled by SCTE-35 markers.
+An example of these are opportunities for dynamic live ad insertion signalled by SCTE-35 markers.
 This type of event signalling is different from regular audio/video streaming because of its sparse nature.
 In other words, the signalling data usually does not happen continuously, and the interval can be hard to predict.
 Examples of timed meta-data are ID3 tags (http://www.id3.org/), SCTE-35 markers [2] and DASH emsg messages defined in section 5.10.3.3 of [1].
 For example, DASH Event messages contain a schemeIdUri that defines the payload of the message.
 Table 1 provide some example schemes in DASH event messages and Table 2 illustrates an example of a SCTE-35 marker stored in a dash emsg.
 The presented approach allows ingest of timed meta-data form different sources possibly on different locations.

 Table 1 Example of DASH emsg schemes  URI